Jackal73/grade-book/README.md

 ## Primary Objectives

-- Add students.
 - Add assignments.
 Said assignments will have a title and total points possible.
-Said assignments will get automatically added for each student with a `null` for the initial points earned.
+Said assignments will get automatically added for each student.
 - Add grades for an assignment by assigning points earned for each student.
 - Access a student and see all of their grades (points earned) per assignment.
-- Update admin password.

 ## Secondary Objectives

+- Add students.
 - Add additional admins, such as TAs that can manage grading.
 - ✉️ or text a student.
 - Allow admins to manage multiple classes.